Manage dependencies with Poetry

 poetry install

-If you want to install the docs dependencies as well, use:
+If you want to install the docs and tests dependencies as well, use:

 Add a Dependency